aelfric/ncfl-livedocs/events/cx.md

 | Semis        | 2:45 PM            | 3:05 PM       | 3:15 PM     |
 | Final        | 4:45 PM            | 5:05 PM       | 5:15 PM     |

-**NOTE**:  We hope to release them 30 minutes prior to start time but rounds must start at the originally scheduled time even if that shortens pre-round prep.
+**NOTE**:  We hope to release the pairings 30 minutes prior to start time but rounds must start at the originally scheduled time even if that shortens pre-round prep.